What is the best cheap food to buy when broke?

 milk (fresh or powdered)

 Milk is so versatile and full of essential vitamins that it’s a founding member on your list of cheap food to buy when broke.
-You can use it in baking instead of cream (not a cheap food), add to your favorite cuppa or drink it straight.
+You can use it in baking instead of cream, add to your favorite cuppa or drink it straight.

 Cheese is very easy to eat too much off so buy just a small block and make it off limits for snacking.
 Perfect for a quick sandwich, and toasted cheese sandwiches are just yum.